lukaschu/Planning_Benchmark_AVP/README.md

    sudo apt update
    sudo apt upgrade
    ```
+   > **NOTE:** Alternatively one can also build moveit by following the instructions in https://moveit.ros.org/install-moveit2/source/
+   >

    As a next step we will install TOPP which is needed for trajectory generation
    TODO